Special measures related to COVID-19

 The morning daycare will be held from 7 a.m. to 9 a.m.
 The evening daycare service will be running from 4 p.m. to 6 p.m.

 How it works:

-Picking up and dropping off your child will work like a drive-through:
+Picking up and dropping off your child will work like a drop by.

 Upon arrival, your child’s temperature will be taken in the car.
 They will then be escorted by a counsellor along a designated path to their group’s location.

 When you pick up you child, a counsellor will check your ID, then retrieve your child and bring them directly to you.
 This allows us to limit contacts as much as possible and keep the camp safe.

 Your child can bring a book or a toy to the daycare centre, but rest assured that individualized materials will always be supplied.
 The counsellor will also organize games that do not require any equipment and encourage social distancing.

 Our team is fully prepared to work in these particular circumstances and adapt according to new public health regulations as we did in 2021.